slatedb/slatedb/rfcs/0007-handling-corruption.md

 Although the probability of both conditions being true is very low, especially in the context of durable object storage, it is not impossible.

-To ensure durability by default, I propose that `open_with_opts()` perform WAL recovery synchronously and return any WAL corruption found as errors, aborting the database open process until the corruption is resolved.
+To address this, I propose that the `open_with_opts()` function perform WAL recovery synchronously and call `DBOptions.on_corruption` when WAL corruption is detected.
+If `DBOptions.on_corruption` returns an error, the database open operation should be aborted, and an error should be returned from `open_with_opts()`.
+If `DBOptions.on_corruption` does not return an error, corrupt entries in the WAL should be skipped until a valid entry is found.

-The error returned should be a distinct type that can easily be matched to determine if the error is due to non-transient corruption or a transient error (such as network connectivity issues).
+The error returned should be of a distinct type that can easily be identified to determine whether the error is due to non-transient corruption or a transient issue (such as network connectivity problems).

 #### Handling SST Corruption During Compaction
 Compaction is an asynchronous process that may encounter corrupted SST files